Prasan-Apaya/Android-QuickNotes/README.md

 #### Room Migrations

-Increase the version Number
+Increase the version Number:

 @Database(entities = {User.class}, version = versionNumber)
 public abstract class UsersDatabase extends RoomDatabase

-Add a Migration from version one to version other
+Add a Migration from version one to version other:

 static final Migration MIGRATION_2_3 = new Migration(2, 3) {
     @Override